PYP at ISWA

 - Self-management skills

 Concepts are the ‘big ideas’ students focus on during our Units of Inquiry.
-They are powerful ideas that have relevance within the subject areas (but also transcend them), that students must explore and re-explore in order to develop a coherent, in-depth understanding.
+They are powerful ideas that have relevance within the subject areas, but also transcend them.
+Students must explore and re-explore the 8 key concepts in order to develop a coherent, in-depth understanding.
 Concepts help our students make connections across disciplines.

 The powerful ideas that we focus on, and which help to make connections across disciplines, include:

-- to reflect on these actions in order to make a difference in and to the world
+- To reflect on these actions in order to make a difference in the world

-Students are encouraged to follow the ISWA Learner Profile (adopted from the International Baccalaureate) that encourages them to be learners, thinkers, inquirers, caring, communicators, principled, reflective, open minded, knowledgeable and balanced.
+Students are encouraged to follow the ISWA Learner Profile (adopted from the International Baccalaureate) that encourages them to be thinkers, inquirers, caring, communicators, principled, reflective, open minded, knowledgeable, risk-takers, and balanced.